mmikhasenko/LM-Notes-HadronPhysics/2024-Lecture-04.md

 Currently, lattice QCD cannot fully address these complexities, so experiments worldwide provide new data and insights.
 Researchers understand these phenomena by measuring hadron properties and their decays.
 One approach is to observe hadrons in new decay configurations, which yield valuable information.
 Another is to measure the same hadron but from different production mechanisms.

 Several laboratories explore these mechanisms:

-- **Belle II (Japan) and BESIII (China)**: These experiments collide electrons and positrons, which annihilate to produce intermediate states that decay.
+-**Belle II (Japan) and BESIII (China)**: These experiments collide electrons and positrons, which annihilate to produce intermediate states that decay.
 The resulting particles are studied to understand hadron properties.
 - **LHC (CERN)**: Here, protons (not proton-antiproton pairs) are collided, producing a high-energy environment with many particles.
 Among these are long-lived particles like $B$ and $D$ mesons, which travel a few millimeters before decaying.
 Detectors track these particles, distinguishing primary and secondary vertices.

 Another class of experiments uses **hadronic production**, where a hadron is fired at another hadron without fully describing the kinematics.
 These are typically fixed-target experiments, such as:

-- **GLUEX (Jefferson Lab)**: Uses a photon beam on a hydrogen target.
+-**GLUEX (Jefferson Lab)**: Uses a photon beam on a hydrogen target.
 - **COMPASS (CERN)**: Uses a pion beam on a hydrogen target.

 In these setups, the target particle is either excited or scatters, providing another way to study hadrons.